 NEW!
 Virtual Version of the Bean Game (and Extension Activity too)

-To take the game a step further, Jane Viau extended this activity by developing additional "life happens" events where students select strips of paper with events on them.
-To do virtually, you might call on one student at a time and have them select a number from 1 to 12.
-You could then read the event that corresponds to the number below.
+To take the game a step further, Jane Viau, an educator from New York City, extended this activity by developing additional "Life Happens" scenarios and events where students select strips of paper during the game.
+To do this virtually, you might call on one student at a time and have them select a number from 1 to 12.
+You could then read the event that corresponds to that number from the list below.

 - #1: You broke your leg.
 If you have health insurance, you don’t need to do anything.
 If you don't have health insurance, take off 3 beans.

 - #2: You just got a 2-bean raise!
 Decide where it should be spent.